 Beets Can Improve Exercise Performance

 Beets can improve exercise performance.
-That's because they're a good source of nitrates.
+That’s because they’re a good source of nitrates.
 Nitrates are converted to nitric oxide in the body, which helps to widen blood vessels and increase blood flow.
-This increased blood flow can help you exercise for more extended periods and may also help improve your athletic performance with nerve damage recovery.
+This increased blood flow can help you exercise for extended periods and improve your athletic performance with nerve damage recovery.
 A small study showed that drinking beet juice improved running performance in a group of competitive runners.
 However, more research is needed to confirm these effects.

 What Happens if You Eat Beetroot Every Day?